Healthy Relationships Breakout Worldwide!

 How much time do we spend preparing for a relationship?

 Have you been asking this question along with the rest of the population?
-With the increase in gun violence, youth suicides, bullying, sexual harassment and assault, substance abuse, self-harm, uncensored media, etc. at schools and colleges, offering Relationship Education that focuses on respectful communication is ever more necessary.
+With the increase in gun violence, youth suicides, bullying, sexual harassment, substance abuse, self-harm, uncensored media, etc. at schools and colleges, offering Relationship Education that focuses on respectful communication is ever more necessary.

 If you are a college student, a graduate, or even if you've been out in the world a while, this internship will give you a sense of purpose, and you will learn relationship skills you may never have imagined were possible to embrace.